 - Bull is the main symbol of reproductive efficiency and very active in breeding season (camel is seasonal breeder and usually male shows sign of rut)

-- The Bull urinates in spurts while standing and urine goes back in between the hind legs and falls on the ground.
+- The Bull urinates in gush while standing and urine goes back in between the hind legs and falls on the ground.
 Its refresh the femoral vein and decrease the heart temperature for water economy.
 This enables the animal to save itself from slipping in its urine.

 Another typical sign is a notably and profuse secretion of the poll glands of the neck, which contains androgen concentration similar to blood